gdepeute/dae.notes/estaff.newco.md

   - They also have a Climate Tech Fund - $500M
   - NexTera operates 3 nucelar power plants already (covered by IAEA)
   - Bill McNulty - collegue

+## USVP prep/planning

+- Bob's email 1/23 titles "Questions to think about"
+  - You might be able to get US based floods from NWS and fires from local/regional and state fire agencies, but our proprietary solution is GLOBAL and based on Satellite imagery
+  - Yes, it would appear IMB is